mypreview/Conj/docs/audio-block.md

 * **Metadata** – Only basic info about the file will be downloaded automatically.
 Like the **None** option, the download of the audio file only begins when a user clicks on the **Play** button.
 This setting is also very fast, as the only thing downloaded is text or basic info regarding the file.

 * **Auto** – The entire audio file is downloaded, despite whether the visitor clicks the **Play** button or not.
-This might make the biggest impact on your page or post’s load speed, especially with larger audio files.
+This might make the most significant impact on your page or post’s load speed, especially with larger audio files.

 ?> On a theoretical base, there’s not a big difference between **None** and **Metadata**.